Refreshing MIH’s Website

 Although you may be confident that you will never need it, you never know when water ingress can occur.
 In any event, you cannot rely on the owner of the flat above or for that matter the management company, if the leak is from a communal installation to replace these as there is no legal obligation to do so.

 Although it has been a hectic return to work we are pleased to have been able to assist with this claim getting it dealt with efficiently and swiftly, and perhaps as one owner has advised providing comfort to them by being on hand to assist.

 The claim is far from concluded but I am pleased to advise that all flats are drying out, the electrics have been made safe and bar one flat where the owner needs to repair their boiler, all occupants are in their flats.
 It is our role now to make sure the claim progresses as quickly as possible and that where we can alleviate the inconvenience we will.

-We cannot ever stop leaks, although we can and do carry out preventative measures on the communal installations and offer best practice advice to all owners as to what the should do in their flat.
-We can however try and ensure that the consequences of the leak are become as painless as possible for you.
+We cannot ever stop leaks, although we can and do carry out preventative measures on the communal installations and offer best practice advice to all owners as to what they should do in their flat.
+We can however try and ensure that the consequences of the leak becomes as painless as possible for you.
 Our final thought we end this blog with is ALWAYS TAKE OUT CONTENTS INSURANCE.